The Process

 The "right budget" depends entirely on your goals, but our initial engagement is always fixed-fee:

-Tiered Design Plans: Once the Review is complete, our full design services are structured into clear, tiered packages (e.g., Bronze, Silver, Gold, or Basic, Complete, Premium).
-This ensures you select the level of service and documentation that precisely matches your budget and complexity needs.
+Tiered Design Plans: Once the MVA is complete, our full design services are structured into three clear packages — Essential Clarity (7%), Full Project Confidence (9%), and Signature Oversight (11%) of estimated construction costs.
+You select the level of service that matches your budget and project complexity.

 We never want you to be surprised.
-Start with our fixed-fee review to gain total clarity on your project's cost and scope.
+Start with the MVA to gain total clarity on your project's cost and scope.

 Am I obligated to hire you after the Review?